robinhenry/gym-anm/docs/source/topics/quickstart.rst

         def observation_bounds(self):  # optional
             ...

-For more information about designing your own :code:`gym-anm` environments, see :ref:`framework_label`.
+For more information about designing your own :code:`gym-anm` environments, see :ref:`design_new_env`.